 Nevertheless, like any human activity, climbing does have an impact, and as a result the OAC encourages climbers adhere to “minimal impact” and “leave no trace” practices.

-See our Research Publications page for more information on environmental impacts of climbing.
+See our Press & Publications page for more information on environmental impacts of climbing.

 What kinds of climbing management strategies exist?